xwu/xwu-swift-numerics/integers-part-1.md

 `42` as its operand.

-In spite of these considerations, the member expression dot operator (`.`) binds more tightly than both the prefix operator `-` and the prepended literal `-`.
+In spite of these considerations, the member expression dot operator (`.`) binds more tightly than both the prefix operator `-` and the prepended literal `-`:
-For example:

 ```swift
 -(42.trailingZeroBitCount) // -1